mrmilu/inversify-generator/README.md

-If you are using inversify in a front end app, this method will probably make your main bundle smaller (as long as the sections that load the async factories are not executed) because it will only download the corresponding dependency chunk needed.
+If you are using inversify in a front end app, this method will probably make your main bundle smaller (as long as the sections that load the async factories are not executed) because it will only download the corresponding dependency chunks when needed.

 This would be an example of the generated file by the `dynamic` binding type: